tomlockwood/jekyll-rpg/README.md

 ### DM Mode

 At a site config level, you can set `dm_mode` if this is `true`, only then will documents that have `dm: true` be published, and have the pages they refer to shown in the references table of that page.
+Links made to those pages will be rendered with a ~~strikethrough~~ as if they do not exist when `dm_mode` is `false`.
 Additionally a `dm` block tag can be used to hide text that players are not meant to see by wrapping it like this:

 ```
 {% dm %}